boolpath/eventerface/README.md

 ### Dealing with events, not event emitters

-Using Eventerface, the previous conversation can be written in such a way that it doesn't matter if the parties know each other or not, because the events are emitted into a namespace (e.g. air) using the namespace's event emitter, not the other parties' emitters:
+Using Eventerface, the previous conversation can be written in such a way that it doesn't matter if the parties know each other or not, because the events are emitted into a namespace (e.g. the air) using the namespace's event emitter, not the other parties' emitters:

 ``` js
 var eventerface = require('eventerface'),